 As the largest licensed residential therapeutic community in North Carolina, TROSA is fortunate to have access to excellent on-site guidance from our health partners and we take great care in planning and preparing for any and all health issues that may impact our community, with a strong emphasis on proactive risk mitigation and prevention efforts.
 TROSA has a dedicated health task force closely monitoring and guiding our residents, staff, and our surrounding community.
 We are following recommendations from the Durham County Public Health Department, North Carolina Department of Health and Human Services (NCDHHS) and the CDC throughout our organization and have enacted special protocols and policies around hygiene, gatherings, visitors, admissions, and engagement with social enterprise supporters to keep our community healthy and safe.

-We know that COVID-19 cases will continue to rise in our nation and our state; however, we are doing everything in our power to continue to keep our campus healthy.
+We know that COVID-19 cases will continue in our nation and our state; however, we are doing everything in our power to continue to keep our campus healthy.
 In addition to our on-campus team we want to thank the Durham County Public Health Department, who will continue to advise us as we confidently carry forward our ongoing response plans.

-All TROSA residents and staff follow our policy of wearing masks and practicing proper social distancing and frequent hygiene procedures, including mandated greater frequency and length of handwashing, disinfection of all surfaces, and the inclusion of enhanced cleaning procedures and equipment.
+All TROSA residents and staff follow our policy of wearing masks and practicing proper social distancing and frequent hygiene procedures, including mandated greater frequency and length of handwashing, and the inclusion of enhanced cleaning procedures and equipment.
 TROSA is following the NCDHHS guidelines for environmental cleaning.
 TROSA’s Task Force, medical and cleaning teams, and health partners have detailed plans in place should a resident exhibit symptoms of COVID-19.
 Here are some examples of ongoing steps we are taking to keep our campus safe and supported:

 • New policies for transporting residents and graduates that provide additional protection for our drivers and escorts.